Speaker of the House of Commons (United Kingdom): Election

 Under the new system, candidates must be nominated by at least twelve members, of whom at least three must be of a different party from the candidate.
 Each member may nominate no more than one candidate.
 The House then votes by secret ballot; an absolute majority (i.e. more than 50% of the votes cast) is required for victory.
 If no candidate wins a majority, then the individual with the fewest votes is eliminated, as are any other candidates who receive less than 5% of the votes cast, and as are any candidates who choose to withdraw.
 The House continues to vote, for several rounds if necessary, until one member receives the requisite majority.
 Then, the House votes on a formal motion to appoint the member in question to the speakership.
 (In the unlikely event that this motion fails, the House must hold a fresh series of ballots on all of the nominees.)

 If only one candidate is nominated, then no ballot is held, and the House proceeds directly to the motion to appoint the candidate to the speakership.
 A similar procedure is used if a Speaker seeks a further term after a general election: no ballot is held, and the House immediately votes on a motion to re-elect the speaker.
 If this motion fails, candidates are nominated, and the House proceeds with voting (as described above).

 Upon the passage of the motion, the speaker-elect is expected to show reluctance at being chosen; they are customarily "dragged unwillingly" by MPs to the speaker's bench.
 This custom has its roots in the speaker's original function of communicating the Commons' opinions to the monarch.
 Historically, the speaker, representing the House to the monarch, potentially faced the monarch's anger and therefore required some persuasion to accept the post.
 Contrary to an often repeated claim, no speaker has ever been executed for his actions in that capacity.
-Six former speakers have been executed between 1471 and 1535 (sometimes many years after their terms); for five of these, the execution was due behaviour in subsequent offices.
+Six former speakers were executed between 1471 and 1535 (sometimes many years after their terms); for five of these, the execution was due to behaviour in subsequent offices.